 2022 Trial Work Period Income Limits

 Any income under $970 is permitted without triggering a TWP.

 The SSA Quick Calculator

-Most SSDI applicants can receive benefits as though they retired at the maximum retirement age, while this calculation may be different for SSI applicants.
-This calculator is therefore most helpful for SSDI applicants.
+Most SSDI applicants can receive benefits as though they retired at the maximum retirement age; however, this calculation may be different for SSI applicants.
+This calculator is, therefore, most helpful for SSDI applicants.

 Hypothetical Disability Calculator Example:

 First, the Quick Calculator asks you to enter your date of birth.
 Let’s use the hypothetical birthdate of someone who is around 45 years old – January 1, 1973.
 This is a good example since that individual would be too young to retire but still in the prime working years of their life.